iCliniq Logo

 Patient's Query

 I get breathless even when I am sitting down.
-When I drink alcohol and get drunk, I do not get it but it comes a few days later.
-I do get a tickly throat and slight chest pain too and then that clears up just to leave me breathless like I cannot get a satisfying breath in.
-My respiratory doctor said my spirometry is good and my lung function is fine.
-I am just worried about damaged heart but my cardiologist does not seem bothered with the results.
-If I lay off the cocaine, is it possible my heart can make a full recovery?
+When I drink alcohol and get drunk, I do not experience it, but the breathlessness returns a few days later.
+I also get a tickly throat and slight chest pain, which clears up, but then I am left feeling breathless as if I can not take a satisfying breath.
+My respiratory doctor said my spirometry is good, and my lung function is fine.
+I am just worried about heart damage, but my cardiologist does not seem concerned about the results.
+If I stop using cocaine, is it possible for my heart to make a full recovery?
 If so, how long would it take?

 Hello,